 ENGLISH LEADERSHIP TEAM

-As a school we have studied carefully the key factors to increasing our children's progress in writing in year 1 and year 2.
-So we have embarked upon units of work in KS1 which focus more directly upon how we use our ideas from reading in our own writing - essentially the transferance of vocabulary and sentence structures into independent work.
-We studied carefully how we could best unlock this and we asked our LCC advisory team to support us on making a more fluid unit of work and then consider the way in which we teach and apply this.
+As a school we have studied carefully the key factors to increasing our children's progress in writing.
+So we have designed units of work which focus more directly upon how we use our ideas from reading in our own writing - essentially the transferance of vocabulary and sentence structures into independent work.
+We studied carefully how we could best unlock this and make a more fluid unit of work and then consider the way in which we teach and apply this.
 Our new 'enquiry based' approach in KS1 is enabling the team to give more precise input to smaller numbers who can independently apply this within our pre-prepared areas of provision.
-We are already encouraged by the feedback from initial external reviews we have initiated and now require time to embed this further.
-It is interesting to see how our professional development work with our teaching assistant team is enabling this approach to be maximised and we also begun to apply our live marking philosophy which is creating that immediate reflection and checking in our young writers.
-It is already great to see our children wanting to review their work, find improvements and use their speech to drive this.
+We are encouraged by our recent 'Good' Ofsted Report and are empowered to continue with this direction.
+It is interesting to see how our professional development work with our teaching assistant team is enabling this approach to be maximised and we also apply our live marking philosophy which is creating that immediate reflection and checking in our young writers.
+It is great to see our children wanting to review their work, find improvements and use their speech to drive this.

 * We follow Pearson's Reading Scheme throughout school - all relevant levels of book are fully decodable.
-We follow Letters and Sounds as our phonics scheme.
-This is supplemented by Jolly Phonics in Reception class.
+We follow Red Rose Phonics as our phonics scheme and No Nonsense Spelling (Year 2).